Are you an adviser? Go to Unbiased Pro

 What’s the difference between pension fund value and transfer value?

-Pension fund value is the current value of a defined contribution pension pot.
+The pension fund value is the current value of a defined contribution pension pot.
+It includes all of the investments in a pension plan, including your savings.

-Transfer value (CETV) is the amount your provider will offer you for transferring out of your defined benefit scheme.
-In other words, your CETV will become your pension fund value after you’ve transferred out.
+The CETV is the amount your provider will offer you for transferring out of your defined benefit scheme.
+In other words, your CETV will become your pension fund value after transferring out.

 • The cost of living